 What is the most important information I should know about Cambia?

-NSAID medicines, such as Cambia, should never be used right before or after a heart surgery called a “coronary artery bypass graft” (CABG).
+Do not take NSAIDs, including Cambia, right before or after a heart surgery called a “coronary artery bypass graft (CABG)."

 What is Cambia?